MegaAUS/Mega-V2.3-Roblox-Injector/README.md

 Dont:
 give download links anywhere else for this menu.
-Sell For Real Or Virtual Currency. say false information about this menu such as "This Is A Virus!!!!
-Dont Download!!!!!!!"
+Sell For Real Or Virtual Currency. say false information about this menu.